 But most importantly we are here to represent and respond to the needs of the community and we do this by liaising with and listening to the views of local people, groups and businesses to help inform the decisions we make.
 More details about the role and responsibilities of Parish Councils can be found HERE .

-The council meets in the Village Hall at 7pm on the second Wed of each month except for July and August.
+The council meets in the Village Hall at 7pm on the second Wed of each month except for August.
 Any items that you would like to formally add to the agenda need to be sent to the Clerk a full week before the meeting, but everyone is welcome to attend the meeting and can raise any issues, ideas or feedback that they would like to be brought to the council’s attention.
 Please do come along, you are welcome to come along to just see what we do and don’t have to stay for all of the meeting.
 If you have a particular interest in any agenda item please feel free to just come along for that bit.

 Outside of the formal meetings, your Parish Councillors are available to speak with individually and confidentially should you wish.
 Councillor contact details are on the “Meet your Councillors” page and the annual general meeting each May is another good opportunity to come along and meet the team.